Christian0004/Christian0004/README.md

-# Hi there 👋, I'm Jiquilpin
+# Hi there 👋, I'm Christian

 I'm a Computer Engineering student at University of Guadalajara and this is my personal profile where I share my projects and learnings.